shapeshed/shapeshed.com/content/post/nifty-unix-tools-sort.md

   ]
 }

+![Sort man page][7]

 ## How to sort alphabetically

+The `sort` tool will sort lines alphabetically by default.
+Running `sort filename` writes the contents of the `filename` in alphabetical order to standard output.

-Let us suppose that we have a file with the following list of metal bands that we want to sort in alphabetical order.
+Suppose a file exists with the following list of metal bands that needs to be sorted in alphabetical order.
 The file is saved as `bands.txt`.

     Motörhead
     ACDC